kilkkij/line-deblur/README.md

 ## Library with noise

-Barely perceptible normally-distributed noise will of course amplify in the result.
+Gaussian noise will of course amplify in the result.

 ![](examples/cases/library/collage.png)

 ## Lena

-With natural intensity variation.
+Again, with noise and generated camera shake.
 There are hints of waviness, which I think happen because the mixture prior doesn't expect continuously varying smooth surfaces.
-Again, generated camera shake.

 ![](examples/cases/lena/collage.png)